adam-sampson/Arduino-cave-radio/README.md

 # Arduino-cave-radio
 The goal is to explore the use of an Arduino (and filters/amps) to generate ULF signals for cave radio cheaply and easily.

-Initial avenues for investigation include using the Arudion to generate frequencies in the 1500hz to 4500hz ranges including a simple morse code key.
+Initial avenues for investigation include using the Arudio to generate frequencies in the 1500hz to 4500hz ranges including a simple morse code key.

-Subsequent avenues for investigation include using the Arudion SoftModem to generate FSK signals with signals at:
+Subsequent avenues for investigation include using the Arudio SoftModem to generate FSK signals with signals at:
 1575/3150hz
 3150/6300hz
 2666/4000hz